List of winners of the Sir Hugh Casson Award

 The Sir Hugh Casson Award for the worst new building of the year was awarded annually from 1982 to 2017 by the "Nooks and Corners" column of the British satirical magazine Private Eye.
 The name ironically honours British architect Sir Hugh Casson.
 Column author Gavin Stamp (who wrote under the pseudonym "Piloti") explained in 2015 that "he [Casson] would turn up – take a fee – for giving evidence at public inquiries to recommend the demolition of buildings: a trade I despise".
 Stamp noted that Casson would sometimes mention his office as Vice-Chairman of The Victorian Society when arguing for the demolition of Victorian buildings.
-The medal of the award uses a sketch of Casson which is a self-portrait.
+The drawing of the "medal" of the award uses a sketch of Casson which is a self-portrait.

 Following Stamp's death in December 2017, although the "Nooks and Corners" column continued under a new author, the Sir Hugh Casson Award was discontinued.